Our team

 British Ceramics Biennial 2017 Award, Taste Contemporary Miart, Milan, Taste Contemporary 2022 Art Genève, Switzerland.

-I make my own clay from shredded paper blended with my own and others failures made upon the pottery wheel.
+I make a mixture of functional and sculptural forms that are related to the body.
+I work with clay blended with my own and others failures made upon the pottery wheel.
 Once Leather hard I construct a bone like frame to support a soft withered skin, this is how I start to make my sculptures.

 www.zoelloyd.com